There are three key components of being an AXP supervisor:

 Reviewing Experience Reports

-Candidates demonstrate their development of knowledge and skills by continuously improving their performance—and ultimately completing their work accurately and independently.
+Candidates demonstrate their development of competency by continuously improving their performance—and ultimately completing their work accurately and independently.
 They record progress in the AXP by submitting hourly experience reports that document their work.
 Your candidate will need to document a total of 3,740 hours across the six experience areas to complete the AXP.

 Note: You should only reject reports if the information they contain is entirely false—for example, the candidate did not work for you or did not perform AXP-related work at that time.
 Learn more about reviewing experience reports.